mhborthwick/mergify/README.md

 1. Log in to your Spotify account and grant access, if prompted.

-1. You’ll be redirected to a page displaying your access token.

-1. Click `Copy Access Token` to save it to your clipboard (You'll use this in **Step 2: Set Up Your Mergify Config File** below).

-> Note: Your token expires after ~30 minutes.
-Revisit `http://localhost:3000` to regenerate it if needed.

 ### Step 2: Set Up Your Mergify Config File

 #### 2.1 Create Your Config File